bldl/emplace-spidermonkey/README.md

   **Note:** This is just an example of how an Ecmarkup file should be structured.
 The algorithm itself is illustrative and not a real-world example.

-* **How to translate from ECMAscript to ecmarkup**
+* **How to translate from ECMAScript® to ecmarkup**

-  Translating from ECMAscript to Ecmarkup involves understanding the differences between what each reperesents.
-ECMAscript is a scripting language specification, while Ecmarkup is a specialized markup language used to write and format **specification documents** for ECMAscript and other web standards.
+  Translating from ECMAScript® to Ecmarkup involves understanding the differences between what each reperesents.
+ECMAScript® is a scripting language specification, while Ecmarkup is a specialized markup language used to write and format **specification documents** for ECMAScript® and other web standards.

     1. **Understanding why we need Ecmarkup**

         Ecmarkup combines HTML-like tags with specific syntactic constucts to write formal specifications.
-If you visit the tc39 official website, and locate ECMA-262, you can read ECMAscript with hyperlinks to used terms, algorithms, and syntax definitions, allowing for easy navigation between different sections and components of the specification (<https://tc39.es/ecma262/>).
+If you visit the tc39 official website, and locate ECMA-262, you can read ECMAScript® with hyperlinks to used terms, algorithms, and syntax definitions, allowing for easy navigation between different sections and components of the specification (<https://tc39.es/ecma262/>).
 This is made with Ecmarkup.
     2. **Basic translation steps**
         * `<emu-alg>`: Defines an algorithm.
         * `<emu-clause>`: Defines a clause/section in the specification.